 It’s a parent or perhaps a mother’s worst nightmare that her children won’t get on.
-You can’t get away from having a certain competitive element amongst family members, depending on the pecking order.
-“It’s not fair” was the meme of my daughter’s teenage years, mostly against something their youngest sister was allowed to do.
+But it’s impossible not to have a certain competitive element amongst family members, depending on the pecking order.
+“It’s not fair” was the meme of my daughters teenage years, mostly against something their youngest sister was allowed to do.
 My son, the eldest, avoided most of this by being at boarding school.
-Man, with his Calvinistic Dutch parents, had always remarks with admiration how equally he and his brother had been treated; what was done for one was always done for the other.
+Man, with his Calvinistic Dutch parents, had always remarked with admiration how equally he and his brother had been treated; what was done for one was always done for the other.
 The philosophy is so ingrained, that Man divvies up the coffee and rolls in the morning by measuring their equality.
 Maybe that’s workable with two children, but four?
 Life, as they say, is too short.
 I won’t go into the details, but I can tell you, from personal experience of bringing up three girls, that not all pain au chocolat have equal amounts of chocolate in them.

 At times I might have wondered what will happen when I’m not there to corral my tribe.
 But the older they get, the more reassured I am as to the strength of their sibling support.
 This is often demonstrated at family gatherings where food and lots of it is required.
 I am blessed that all my children cook well, mainly I feel because they always have enjoyed eating.
 My son, with a few years of restaurant training under his belt, takes the position of Chef de Cuisine.
 The rest of us compete for Sous Chef or for a Chef de Partie position, depending on what type of dish we’re commanded to make.
 At one point, having supplied my son with desserts for his small ‘gastro’ pub, I might have assumed that I would maintain the position of Pastry Chef, but these days I have severe competition from my daughters.
 Luckily for me at the recent birthday of my eldest daughter, the Chef de Cuisine decided his sisters could help him turn out some of Olia Hercules delicious salad recipes from her Mamushka book, whilst he barbecued platters of chicken.
 I was given ‘cake’.
 With my patisserie position secured, it took me a few days to decide what type I was going to bake.
 Elder daughter’s standby favourite has been for a couple of years a carrot cake with cream cheese topping, but as her own repertoire expanded and improved, so has her tastes.
 To protect my reputation, I felt something different was needed, fruity, seasonal and at the same time impressive.